One in four hospital beds occupied by 'stranded' patients stuck for weeks

 At the West Suffolk in September, 198 patients were stuck in hospital for a week, 104 for two weeks and 63 for more than three weeks.

-The latest James Paget's board papers record a near-record 96 patients at the Gorleston hospital with a "right to discharge" up from 60 in May.
+The latest James Paget board papers record a near-record 96 patients at the Gorleston hospital with a "right to discharge" up from 60 in May.

 No available hospital beds means cancelled operations